The Domain Settings page is where you manage:

 Delete a domain

-- Select a domain and click Delete.
+- Select the domain you want to remove, and then click Delete.

 NOTE: You cannot delete the Tenant Primary Domain.
 If you want to delete this domain, first set a different domain as "primary."